Marcus-Son/Marcus-Son/README.md

 ## About Me

-Hi, I'm Son!
+**Data-driven explorer building the future with machine learning and analytics.**

-I'm currently a **Master’s student in Data Science** at the University of Michigan, deeply passionate about data-driven discovery and intelligent automation.
+Hi, I’m Son!
-Previously, I worked at the **Industrial Artificial Intelligence Lab at SeoulTech** as undergraduate researcher, where I applied cutting-edge machine learning to real-world challenges.
+I’m a Data Science Master’s student at the University of Michigan with a passion for data-driven discovery and intelligent automation.

-My main focus areas are **data science** and **machine learning**—from building predictive models to uncovering meaningful patterns in complex datasets.
+Previously, I worked at SeoulTech’s Industrial AI Lab, applying machine learning to real-world problems.

-I thrive on solving difficult problems, learning new tools, and collaborating with others who are equally passionate about technology and innovation.
+My main focus is on data science and machine learning—from predictive modeling to pattern discovery in complex datasets.

-I'm always ready to dive into new ideas, contribute to impactful projects, and keep pushing my boundaries as a data scientist.
+I enjoy solving tough problems, learning new skills, and collaborating with others who love technology and innovation.

-If you want to talk about machine learning, data science, or research, let’s connect!
+Let’s connect if you want to talk about machine learning, data science, or research!

 ---